-Stade: A picturesque, medieval town surrounded by canals.
-It is situated in Northern Germany, around 28 miles from the West of Hamburg.
+- Stade: A picturesque, medieval town surrounded by canals.
+It is in Northern Germany, around 28 miles from the West of Hamburg.
 The city is part of Lower Saxony.

-Goslar: A medieval old town known for half-timbered houses.
-Situated in Lower Saxony, Goslar is a beautiful town in Germany’s Harz Mountains.
-The Old Town of the Goslar is UNESCO World Heritage Site.
+- Goslar: A medieval old town known for half-timbered houses.
+In Lower Saxony, Goslar is a beautiful town in Germany’s Harz Mountains.
+The Old Town of the Goslar is a UNESCO World Heritage Site.

-Rothenburg Ob der Tauber: Rothenburg Ob der Tauber is a town in Northern Bavaria located in the Southeastern portion of the country.
+- Rothenburg Ob der Tauber: Rothenburg Ob der Tauber is a town in Northern Bavaria in the Southeastern portion of the country.
 It is one of the best-preserved medieval towns in Europe.

-You can find cobblestone streets, charming local shops, and more when you take a walking tour through these small-town locations.
+You can find cobblestone streets, charming local shops, and more on a walking tour through these small-town locations.
 Find a German travel guide that dives a bit deeper into local culture.
-It will help learn what sights and areas you want to include in your itinerary.
+It will help you learn what sights and areas to include in your itinerary.

 Big City Exploration

-If you prefer to visit bigger cities on your travels, then Berlin, Hamburg, Munich, Cologne, and Dusseldorf are prime locations.
-Travelers who can’t make a visit to all of these cities can go to the two mentioned below.
+If you prefer to visit bigger cities, Berlin, Hamburg, Munich, Cologne, and Dusseldorf are prime locations.
+Travelers who can’t visit all these cities can visit the two below.

 Hamburg is an international tourist destination in Northern Germany.
 It is famous for its port area.
-It is a crucial cultural and commercial center in the world.
-The city’s central Jungfernstieg Boulevard connects the Neustadt (New Town) with the Altstadt (Old Town).
-Here you will find amazing landmarks like St. Michael’s Church from the 18th Century.
+It’s a crucial cultural and commercial center in the world.
+The central Jungfernstieg Boulevard connects the Neustadt (New Town) with the Altstadt (Old Town).
+Here, you will find amazing landmarks like St. Michael’s Church from the 18th Century.

-Dusseldorf is located in Western Germany, known for its arts and music.
+Dusseldorf is in Western Germany and is known for its arts and music.
 It is the home of several seminal artists.
 Rhine Tower, Burgplatz, Koenigsallee, Carlsplatz Markt, and Nordpark are a few major points of interest.